-For the Speedway Grand Prix machines, the number must be displayed on both sides of the motorcycle.
+For the Speedway machines, the number must be displayed on the right side of the motorcycle.

 Each number must be marked in such a manner as to be clearly visible and must not be masked by any part of the motorcycle or by the rider when seated in the driving position.